luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Create trigger function: `public.handle_new_user()` that:
         - Inserts into `public.profiles` with: `id`, `email`, `role` (default 'foster'), and `organization_id` (default org UUID: `2c20afd1-43b6-4e67-8790-fac084a71fa2`)
     - Create trigger: `on_auth_user_created` that fires AFTER INSERT on `auth.users`
-    - **Note:** The trigger will be updated again in Phase 5.2 (M 5.2 - Create Conversation on User Signup) to also create conversations, but for now it just needs to set organization_id
+    - **Note:** The trigger will be updated again in Create Conversation on User Signup to also create conversations, but for now it just needs to set organization_id
-    - This ensures new signups (before Phase 10) get assigned to default organization
+    - This ensures new signups (before Confirmation Codes phase) get assigned to default organization

 **Tasks:**